CCT, Guntur GST Versus Andhra Pradesh Granites Midwest Pvt. Ltd.

 = = = = = = = =

-r officer in lieu of the tax invoice and such number shall be valid for a period of thirty days from the date of uploading.
+id portal, a tax invoice issued by him in FORM GST INV-1 and produce the same for verification by the proper officer inlieu of the tax invoice and such number shall be valid for a period of thirty days from the date of uploading.

 (3) Where the registered person uploads the invoice under sub-rule (2), the information in Part A of FORM GST EWB-01 shall be auto-populated by the common portal on the basis of the information furnished in FORM GST INV-1.